As The Adoption Of EVs Increases, So Do The Electric Car Myths. Time To Bust The Top 3 Myths!

 Electric Cars Are Not Green

 A favourite myth at e-zoomed.
-The supporters of internal-combustion engine vehicles have argued that the manufacturing and running of an EV has a carbon footprint larger than petrol and diesel cars.
+The supporters of internal-combustion engine (ICE) vehicles have argued that the manufacturing and running of a BEV (battery-electric vehicle) has a carbon footprint larger than petrol and diesel cars.
 In other words, they are trying to convince the world that ‘clean cars’ pollute more than fossil fuel driven cars!
 It’s simply not true.

 Let us first tackle the point on using coal generation to charge EVs.
 In the UK there is no doubt about a substantial migration to renewable energy.
 In fact, as recently as a few weeks ago, the UK consumed power for an entire week without using coal.
 The National Grid is committed to operating a zero-carbon electricity system by 2025.
 Moreover, most EV owners are acutely aware of the negative impact of coal and prefer sourcing green energy.
 A number of suppliers, including the big six, now offer a vast range of very competitive green energy plans for the EV owner.
 You can even get a competitive quote on green energy right here at e-zoomed!